dell/dellemc-openmanage-ansible-modules/roles/idrac_user/README.md

     <td></td>
     <td>["None","SHA5","MD5"]</td>
     <td>str</td>
-    <td>- This option allows to configure one of the following authentication protocol types to authenticate the iDRAC user.</br>- Secure Hash Algorithm C(SHA).</br>- Message Digest 5 C(MD5).</br>- An authentication protocol is not configured if C(None) is selected.</td>
+    <td>- This option allows to configure one of the following authentication protocol types to authenticate the iDRAC user.</br>- Secure Hash Algorithm C(SHA).</br>- Message Digest 5 C(MD5).</br>- If C(None) is selected, then the authentication protocol is not configured.</td>
   </tr>
   <tr>
     <td>privacy_protocol</td>